Curt Miller: Indiana University

-When Miller was negotiating a contract extension with Bowling Green in 2005, he included a "dream clause" in which Miller could list a few of his personal destination jobs.
-The Indiana Hoosiers were on that list and, when an opening for head women's basketball coach occurred at the school in 2012, he applied for and got the position.
-Miller signed a six-year deal worth $275,000 a year.
+After an opening for head coach of the women's basketball team occurred at Indiana University in 2012, he got the position.
 Miller resigned on July 25, 2014 citing health and family reasons.

 Connecticut Sun

 After one season as an assistant with the Los Angeles Sparks, Miller returned to the head coaching ranks.
 He was announced as the new head coach of the Connecticut Sun on December 17, 2015.
 On September 2, 2016, Sun announced that Miller would also assume the role of general manager.
 In his second season with the Sun in 2017 he was named WNBA Coach of the Year and the inaugural WNBA Basketball Executive of the Year.
 His 2019 team made the WNBA finals but lost to the Washington Mystics in five games.
 The Sun were knocked out in the Semifinals in 2020.
 His 2021 team finished the regular season in first place with a 26–6 record, but were upset in the Semifinals by the Chicago Sky.
 He was named WNBA Coach of the Year for the second time in 2021.
 His 2022 team made the WNBA finals once again, but lost to the Las Vegas Aces in four games.

-While working with the Sun, Miller was "the first openly gay, male coach in college or professional basketball".